 As with so many things, the broad answer is, “it depends”, but here is a quick summary answer:

-Some narcissists never come back once a relationship is over, but some do return months or years later if they run out of new sources of supply from other people.
-When this does happen, it’s often within the first year after a breakup.
+When a narcissist does try to come back, it’s often within the first year after a breakup.
+However, some narcissists never come back once a relationship is over, and carry on with their lives as though the other person never existed.
+Narcissists often only return months or years later if they run out of new sources of supply from other people.

 There are lots of moving parts here, which is why it’s not possible to give a precise answer.
 But the question of if and when a narcissist ever tries to come back boils down largely to their addictive relationship with the “supply” they are constantly seeking – how much or how little of it are they getting after they leave, plus how much they idealize and want to rekindle the supply they got from you.